Chalwk/JeriCraftDocs/docs/guides/Jobs.md

 The **Builder** job allows you to focus on constructing structures and placing blocks.
 Whether you’re designing a building, making roads, or setting up structures for the community, Builders play a crucial role in shaping the world.
-Builders earn money for every block they place and contribute to the server’s aesthetic and functionality.
+Builders earn gold coins for every block they place and contribute to the server’s aesthetic and functionality.

 - **Key Activities:**
     - Placing blocks for construction purposes
     - Creating large-scale projects like buildings, roads, and arenas
 - **Rewards:**
-    - Earn money for each block you place.
+    - Earn gold coins for each block you place.
     - Receive experience for the scale and complexity of the builds you contribute to.

 ---